-Simple everyday steps can help reduce the emission of harmful pollutants that are derived from vehicles and coal-fired power plants that produce our energy.
-These emissions contribute to the formation of ground-level ozone.
+Simple everyday steps can help reduce the concentration of ground-level ozone.
+Adopting the following measures can help you reduce emissions of harmful pollutants from your vehicle and from coal-fired power plants that produce electricity.

 - Conserve energy by turning off lights and appliances when leaving a room to reduce emissions from power plants.
 Purchase Energy Star® appliances.